33 Summarizing, Paraphrasing, and Quoting

 Article and Summary

-Ask students to cover the bottom half of this page with a piece of paper while a volunteer reads "Life on a Giant Magnet."
-Then lead a discussion about the article.
+Ask students to cover the bottom half of this page with a piece of paper while a volunteer reads the sample article.
+Then lead a discussion about it.

 Have students uncover the bottom half of the page.
 Say to them, "Let's see how one student summarized this article."
 Have a volunteer read the paragraph.
 Point out the features mentioned in the side notes.
 Make sure students understand that a summary should contain just the main point and key details and be about a third the length (or less) of the original.